ngopal/ngopal.github.io/_posts/2018-08-12-landint-a-data-science-role.md

 Another Note: I registered for a few recruiting services, such as Hired, TheLadders, and LinkedIn Premium.
 I didn’t have much luck with Hired or TheLadders, but LinkedIn Premium seemed to do reasonably well at connecting me with the right recruiters.
 More importantly than that, LinkedIn Premium provides some interesting information on which roles I may be a particularly good fit for and why.
 Personally, I think this is worth the value of the free trial :-D

-### Practice, practice, practice!
-Especially to perform under pressure!
+### Practice, Practice, Practice!
+Especially To Perform Under Pressure!
 Think about a concept you have read about -- one that is fundamental, and you think you might know like the back of your hand.
 If you need ideas, try the central limit theorem, or stochastic gradient descent.
 Got one?
 Good.
 Now explain this concept succinctly, but accurately, in less than 60 seconds.
 If you are reading this on your phone, or in the office, and you feel self-conscious, whisper it under your breath.
 I think you’ll find it’s more difficult than you thought.
 Here is the interesting part: You very likely actually do know this concept.
 Whether it’s over the phone, Skype, or in-person, perhaps you just need some practice explaining concepts well!